-TWIA has activated the CAT Plan eleven times since January 1, 2012 for localized wind and hail events and has updated the plan based on information gathered from these events.
+TWIA has activated the CAT Plan twelve times since January 1, 2012 for localized wind and hail events and has updated the plan based on information gathered from these events.
 In April 2015, the CAT Plan was activated in response to a prolonged period of severe weather, resulting in the most non-hurricane claims in Association history.
-14,706 claims were opened as a result of storms in April, May, and June 2015.
-The CAT Plan was also activated in October 2015 in response to post-tropical storm Patricia and storms on Halloween weekend.
-1,544 claims from these events were filed with TWIA.
+A total of 14,706 claims were opened as a result of storms in April, May, and June 2015.
+The CAT Plan was also activated again in October 2015 in response to post-tropical storm Patricia and storms on Halloween weekend.
+More than 1,50044 claims from these events were filed with TWIA.
 The Claims Department maintained low cycle times from receipt of claim to payment, high staff performance, and positive customer satisfaction ratings throughout 2015 despite the high claim volume.
-Most recently, the CAT Plan was activated on August 22, 2017, due to Hurricane Harvey, resulting in the second-highest level of new claims filed in the Association's history after Hurricane Ike in 2008.